What’s Included (And What’s Not) In Cyberpunk 2077’s Free 2.0 Update

 Redesigned skill trees and perks

-When we played Phantom Liberty during Summer Game Fest, CD Projekt Red spent time extolling the many coming quality-of-life changes, like a cleaner, more readable UI and TKTK.
+When we played Phantom Liberty during Summer Game Fest, CD Projekt Red spent time extolling the many coming quality-of-life changes, like a cleaner, more readable UI.
 But more systemic gameplay changes, including redesigned skill trees and a complete overhaul of the cyberware system, seem like they’ll change the game up in more significant ways.

 The redesigned skill trees, based on my time with them in that demo, feel like they’ll help to craft a more defined playstyle for your V. The character I played in the demo was melee-based, with powerful hand-to-hand finishers and the ability to deflect bullets.
 That’s only one of the planned new skill trees, and it’s unlike anything in the base game right now.
 Needless to say, you’ll want to respec when the 2.0 update launches.